HBDStack/HBDStack.EfCore.Extensions/HBDStack.EfCore.Extensions/HBD.EfCore.Extensions.md

 ## Quick Startup

-1. Change inherited of your DbContext from `Microsoft.EfCore.DbContext` to `HBD.EfCore.Extensions.DbContext`.
+1. Define your entities.

 2. Implement your `EntityTypeConfiguration<TEntity>` by following the instruction below.

 3. Add Configuration to your Startup class.

 ## Introduction